 Allocation of Places

-If there are places available in the year group for which the application was made, the school will make arrangements to test whether the child is of the required academic standard as defined on the school website.
+Following receipt of an in-year application, the school will make arrangements to test whether the child is of the required academic standard, i.e. of the academic ability range of the cohort in question.
 A place will only be offered if the testing process reveals this to be the case.
 Where fewer places are available than the number of children who meet the required academic standard, places will be allocated to the child or children who achieved the highest scores in accordance with the oversubscription criteria below.
-If no place is offered, parents/carers will be informed of their right to appeal and the opportunity to go on the waiting list (where eligible to do so).
+If no place is offered, Parents/Carers will be informed of their right to appeal and the opportunity to go on the waiting list (where eligible to do so).

 The school operates a waiting list for candidates who are interested in joining the school and the year group in question is full.
 When a candidate has sat the test, where no places are available she will be placed on the waiting list, if the candidate’s results are of the academic ability of the year group in question.